Moscow: Moscow Central Diameters

-Another system, which forms "genuine S-Bahn" as in "suburbia-city-suburbia"-designed railway, is the Moscow Central Diameters, a pass-through railways system, created by constructing bypasses from "vokzals" final stations (e.g. by avoiding the central stations of already existing Moscow Railway, used for both intercity and urban-suburban travel before) and forming a train line across Moscow's centre.
+The Moscow Central Diameters are another system, forming a "genuine S-Bahn" as a railway designed for "suburbia-city-suburbia" use.
+They are a pass-through railway system, created by constructing bypasses from "vokzals" (terminal stations)—for example, by avoiding the central stations of the pre-existing Moscow Railway, previously used for both intercity and urban-suburban travel—and forming a train line across Moscow's center.

-Out of 5 projected lines, the first 2 lines were completed and launched on 2019-11-21.
+Of the five lines projected for the Moscow Central Diameters, the first two were completed and launched on 21 November 2019.